-The good news is that lawn mower maintenance is a relatively straightforward process, which can ensure this key piece of equipment hums along during the busy spring and summer months, and sleeps comfortably during winter hibernation.
-We’ll be sure to lay everything out in this article, but let’s first address your lawn mower’s owner’s manual.
+The good news is that lawn mower maintenance is a relatively straightforward process.
+In this guide, we will share lawn mower maintenance tips that will help you ensure this key piece of equipment hums along during the busy spring and summer months, and sleeps comfortably during winter hibernation.

 Read Your Owners Manual First

 If you’ve been using your lawn mower all season long, it’s likely that you’ve already thumbed through the owner’s manual to familiarize yourself with its basic features and operation.
 If something went wrong during this time, then you probably referenced it again (maybe several times!) looking for replacement parts or troubleshooting assistance.